 Either party may file an appeal from a determination regarding responsibility or from the District's dismissal of a formal complaint or any of its allegations.
-Appeals must be submitted in writing to the Title IX Coordinator within ten (10) actual school days students are in session of the written notice of the determination regarding responsibility or dismissal of the formal complaint or any of its allegations.
+Appeals must be submitted in writing to the Title IX Coordinator within thirty (30) days of the date the written notice of the determination regarding responsibility or dismissal of the formal complaint or any of its allegations is issued.